da-phil/Behavioral-Cloning/writeup_template.md

 | Dropout               | keep_prob: 0.2                                |
 | Fully connected out   | input: 512, output: 1                        |

+**nvidia model**
+tbd

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The models were trained and validated on different data sets to ensure that the model was not overfitting. model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning